cwg999/AS400PasswordChanger/README.md

 ﻿# AS400Password Changer

 This project allows you to compile a CLI runnable JAR that can change your password (expired works, but not disabled.) on an IBM i system.
 (AS400/DB2)
-Additionally this project can serve as a template to create a more complicated program for IBM Java Toolkit begginners.
+Additionally this project can serve as a template to create a more complicated program for IBM Java Toolkit beginners.

 ## Installation / Environment Setup